#visa

 4. Strategy Session:

 Participate in in-depth discussions regarding timelines and required materials.
+This might already be covered in the initial consultation.

 5. Document Collection and Signing: